HSNL-TAs/lab3-file-transfer-client-server/readme.md

 Server
 ==
 You should implement following functions in your server.
-- User can assign port number which the server bind.
+- The server should uses port `8888`
 - Returns files list to client when the client connects immediately to the server.

 **For example:**